Dental Handpiece: The ultimate purchasing guide – Dynatech Industrial Educationals

 - Running handpieces without burs could cause damage to the spindle/chuck assemblies.

 - Irregular lubrication.
-The chuck must be lubricated at least once a week to keep it clean and functioning well.
+We recommend lubricating the chuck at least once a week to keep it clean and functioning well.
 Debris can clog the chuck and interfere with holding the bur.

-- Very important is to use correct burs.
+- The use of correct burs is crucial.
 One of the most common failures in dental turbines is the use of incorrect burs with less than 1,59 mm in diameter.
 Unfortunately, there are many thinner and softer burs on the market coming from low costs productions and in turn available at attractive prices.
 If burs are too narrow, the chuck cannot hold them well.
 During the rotation of 300.000 revolutions per minute or more, incorrect burs will sooner or later start to deviate and consequently cause the failure of the chuck mechanism.